boholder/puntgun/CONTRIBUTING.md

 and you do not need to get anyone's permission to make changes to (your fork of) this project, **you just need to make it work for your personal needs**.
-If you feel that your changes will also benefit the upstream, you can submit a Pull Request to the upstream, and only then does the "contribution" begin.
+If you feel that your changes will also benefit the upstream, you can submit a Pull Request to the upstream, and only then does the "contributing" begin.

-### PR should pass lint checks
+### PR should pass lint checks and unit test suite

-Remember to run `pdm run lint` and make sure all checks pass before creating Pull Request, [the CI](https://github.com/boholder/puntgun/blob/main/.github/workflows/test.yml) will fail if any lint tool complains.
+Remember to run `pdm run lint` and `pdm run test` to make sure all checks pass before creating Pull Request, [the CI](https://github.com/boholder/puntgun/blob/main/.github/workflows/test.yml) will fail if any lint tool complains.

 ### Remember to write changelog